 The Arc de Triomphe in Paris is arguably one of the most popular monuments in Paris.
-The arc stands right at the centre of Place Charles de Gaulle which was previously known as Place de l’Etoile near the Champs- Elysees in the western end.
-As a traveler, it is essential that you don’t confuse the ark with the much small arch known as Arc de Triomphe du Carrousel that stands beautifully in the western part of the Louvre.
+The arc stands right at the center of Place Charles de Gaulle which was previously known as Place de l’Etoile near the Champs- Elysees in the western end.
+As a traveler, you mustn’t confuse the ark with the much small arch known as Arc de Triomphe du Carrousel that stands beautifully in the western part of the Louvre.
 Triumphal Arch or the Arc de Triomphe was built in honor of the people who fought and lost their lives during the French Revolutionary while fighting for France and also those who fought the Napoleonic wars.

 At the arch, all the names of French generals and victories have been inscribed on both the outer and inner surfaces.
 At the vault, there is a tomb of Unknown Soldier who was killed during World War 1.
 This monument is a linchpin of the historic axis which refers to a sequence of grand thoroughfares and monuments on a route going from Louvre courtyard to Grande Arch de la Defense.
 Jean Chalgrin was the architect who designed the monument back in 1806 and the arch’s iconographic program heroically pitted nude.
 The arch was the first to set a tone of public monuments in French bearing triumphant patriotic messages.